Valentín Tricoche

 Valentín Tricoche (c.
 1800 – 1863) was a Puerto Rican land owner and philanthropist from Ponce, Puerto Rico.
 He is best remembered for his generous donation that made possible the building of Hospital Tricoche.

 Early years

 Valentin Tricoche was born in Puerto Rico around 1800.

 Landowner

 He became a wealthy land owner in Ponce with lands on the western bank of Rio Bucana which included lands with a stone mine.
-He also owned a significant amount of land in barrio Segundo, north west of the city of Ponce proper, which he was later donate for the construction of a hospital and shelter.
+He also owned a significant amount of land in barrio Segundo, north-west of the city of Ponce proper, which he later donated for the construction of a hospital and shelter.

 Philanthropist

 Tricoche made possible the establishment of the "Albergue Caritativo Tricoche" (English: Tricoche Charitable Shelter) in 1878 thanks to an endowment he left in his will to the city of Ponce.
 The funds were to be used for the construction of a shelter-hospital for the poor and needy of Ponce.
 The hospital came to be known as Hospital Tricoche.
 Tricoche also made possible the construction of Ponce's Alfonso XII Aqueduct.
 Tricoche donated 82,970 Spanish pesos to the city, of which 47,300 Spanish pesos were used to build the hospital.
 The remaining money was used to build the city's aqueduct.
 He saw the aqueduct as an investment and his plan was that money obtained from the sale of water to city residents and local businesses and industry could be used for the maintenance of the hospital.